 - Aiming High

 - Staying Positive

-Reading is prioritised as, ‘the brain, it seems, does not make much of a distinction between reading about an experience and encountering it in real life,’ (Mary Myatt).
-The Cultural Capital of our pupils can therefore be strengthened through reading quality texts across the curriculum as well as providing rich and meaningful real-life experiences, such as trips and visitors.
+Reading is prioritised as ‘the brain, it seems, does not make much of a distinction between reading about an experience and encountering it in real life,’ (Mary Myatt).
+The Cultural Capital of our pupils can therefore be enhanced through reading quality texts across the curriculum as well as providing rich and meaningful real-life experiences, e.g. trips and visitors.